TaoStarlit/English/book/draftForHome.md

+# advantages and disadvantages:  From Unit 1.
+The helps is 4 pm.  but  what you do before 3 pm is not directly related to it. then the browser fail -- game over.   give you result first!
+Only if you have time, illustrate all the process.

+- from P12

+Many students would love the leave their universities and have an extended study overseas.
+They imagine enjoying discussion with their foreign classmates as their tutor mentors them.
+However, study overseas is not always easy, and many are not prepared for the shock of studying in an new environment.

+At first, for those who decide to go abroad, study overseas is an exciting experience.
+With the new environment, they enjoy exploring the new-found facilities in their overseas university (and new attractions nearby), and study seems like an extended holiday.
+They don't mind hanging out and having lunch with their foreign classmates and discovering other aspects of other cultures.
+They can even give themselves extra time to learn and practice their language skills without fear of making mistakes.

+## before the 8th of August
 ### vocabulary: globalization - ageing society
 41. astonding: the summit offers astonding view. -- surprising, impressive or notable
 1. concerning: I find many of my comments very concerning -- cause anxiety; worring.